BonsaiDen/JavaScript-Garden/doc/en/other/timeouts.md

     var id = setTimeout(foo, 1000);
     clearTimeout(id);

-### Clearing all Timeouts
+### Clearing all timeouts

-As there is no built in method for clearing all timeouts and/or intervals, it is necessary to use brute force in order to achieve this functionality.
+As there is no built-in method for clearing all timeouts and/or intervals, it is necessary to use brute force in order to achieve this functionality.

     // clear "all" timeouts